Network security

 • you’ve set a password for your wireless network

-• you’re keeping your router up-to-date
+• you’re keeping your router up to date

-Our guide to securing your home network has more information on what to do.
+Our guide to securing your home network has more information on what to do:

 Secure your home network

-Move your router to a secure location
+• Move your router to a secure location

 It’s important to keep your router in a place where no one can tamper with it.
 It should be somewhere secure where only you, or a trusted employee, can access it, like a locked cupboard.

-Set up a guest network for your customers
+• Set up a guest network for your customers

 Setting up a guest network is a bit like setting up a different account on your wireless router.
 It will let your customers access the internet through a network on your router that's separate to the one you and your staff use.
 It has a different network name, and a password you can share with customers who want to use WiFi.